nuuuwan/news_lk3_data/README.md

 *2024-05-17 14:10:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Two-schoolgirls-youth-marooned-in-floods-rescued/108-282808) · `en`

-Badulla, Colombo 17 (Daily Mirror)- A youth and two schoolgirls who were marooned due to floods during their visit to Bombu Ella falls in Uva Paranagama on Thursday (16) were rescued by the Ambagasdowa police with the help of the residents of the area.
+Badulla, Colombo 17 (Daily Mirror)- A youth and two schoolgirls who were marooned due to floods during their visit to Bomburu Ella falls in Uva Paranagama on Thursday (16) were rescued by the Ambagasdowa police with the help of the residents of the area.

 The youth is 18 years old and the two school girls are 15 years old.